Undergraduate BSc (Hons)

 All about the course

-• Industry-led collaboration briefs will develop your design thinking, team-based and management skills, working on complex briefs set by our industry partners.
-These briefs will open opportunities for industry placements along with a strong portfolio showcasing your work.
+- develop your design thinking, team-based and management skills, by working on briefs set by external stakeholders.
+These briefs will provide career opportunities through the development of a strong industry-linked portfolio.

-The Creative Computing degree runs over three years and is designed to progressively build competence across both skill-based technologies and creative problem solving.
-The modules are intertwined and provide both theoretical and practice-based learning opportunities, building confidence as you progress.
-Don't worry if some of these concepts are new to you - you will be supported by your tutors along the way, helping to prepare you for rewarding professional employment when you graduate.
+The Creative Computing degree runs over three years (full time) and is designed to progressively build competence across both specialist skills and critical thinking.
+The modules are intertwined through defined skill trajectories and provide both theoretical and practice-based learning opportunities, building confidence as you progress.

 Introduction to Creative Play